 Generally, kittens lose their milk teeth around the age of 4-7 months.
 However, there can be exception to this.
 So if you find your kitten losing its teeth at 12 weeks, it is not abnormal.
 Usually, by the time the kitten is 7 months old, its baby teeth ought to have been replaced by the permanent teeth.

 Do Kittens swallow their baby Teeth?

-Kittens may spit out the deciduous teeth when it comes undone (they fall out).
+Kittens may spit out the deciduous teeth when it comes they fall out.
 Sometimes, you find them lying around in the house.
 However, in some cases, kittens can swallow their milk teeth.
-This may occur if the tooth fell off (out) while the cat is eating.
+This may occur if the tooth fell out while the cat is eating.

 Do not be alarmed.
 The tooth will not harm them.
-Rather, it will harmlessly pass through the digestive tract and pass out with the faces.
+Rather, it will harmlessly pass through the digestive tract and pass out with the feces.

 Do Kittens bleed when they lose Teeth?

-What if a Kitten could (does) not lose its deciduous Teeth?
+What if a Kitten does not lose its deciduous teeth?

 This is a common occurrence with kittens.
 At times, the deciduous tooth will get stuck in place when it is supposed to fall out.
 The canine teeth are most commonly affected.
 Meanwhile, the corresponding adult tooth is also pushing out from the same socket.
 This results in having two teeth in a socket meant for one.